JacobHsieh/Latency_Experiment/README.md

 This is the ISO 15118 latency experiment.
 The objective is to
 1. Analyze the impact on wireless communication latency by outside interference.
-2. Cut down the probability of timeout occurrence.
+2. Reduce the probability of timeout occurrence.